 “Okay.
 Cool.
 Thanks.”

-Wait a minute, Rose.
-Are you going to tell me why on Earth we needed to pin this down, this particular moment in soccer history, with such specificity?
+For fuck’s sake, Rose.
+Are you going to tell me why on Earth we were obliged to pin this down, this particular moment in soccer history — something I know you could give a shit about — with such specificity?

-[For the record, prior to the match in question, Rose was unaware of my new soccer friend.
-On June 25, 1990, Dave and I had indeed ordered take-out from The International.
-I jumped in the shower before the food arrived, and apparently Rose was in the kitchen when this Arab dude let himself into my apartment, set two submarine sandwiches and some fries down on the coffee table, packed himself a bong, partook of it, and settled in to wallow in some pregame.
+[For the record, prior to the match in question, Dr. Rose — who was then a mere PhD candidate at Harvard — was unaware of my new soccer friend.
+On June 25, 1990, he and I had indeed ordered take-out from The International.
+I jumped in the shower before the food arrived and apparently Rose was in the kitchen when this Arab dude let himself into my first-floor apartment, set two submarine sandwiches and some fries down on the coffee table, packed a bong, partook of it, and settled down in a overstuffed but quite threadbare easy chair to wallow in some pregame hype.
 Effectively hidden in the kitchen, Rose watched all of this unfold — frozen with confusion and not insignificant anxiety.
-And there Rose remained, more than a bit freaked out, until I emerged from the bathroom, greeted Abdul, rescued my friend from the kitchen, and engaged in some proper World Cup banter.]
+And there he remained, ever more freaked out, until I emerged from the bathroom, greeted Abdul, rescued my friend from the kitchen and engaged in some proper World Cup banter.]